 A major shipping accident

-Based on the group mission statement that we contribute to the betterment of societies throughout the world as a comprehensive global-logistics enterprise offering ocean, land, and air transportation through safe and dependable monohakobi (transport), the NYK Group operates and controls vessels throughout the world.
+Based on the basic philosophy “Bringing value to life.”, the NYK Group operates and controls vessels throughout the world.
 We recognize the safe operation of vessels and preservation of the environment as our top operational imperatives.
 To ensure operational safety, we have implemented our own safety management system, NAV9000, to pursue environmental management certification.
 We have established the Environmental Safety Measures Promotion Council, which is chaired by the president of NYK, to periodically review safety measures for shipping and other operations.
 This structure is designed to guarantee steady improvements in the group's safety levels and to ensure appropriate responses in the event of an emergency.
 Nevertheless, a major unforeseen accident, such as an oil spill or some other type of environmental contamination, injury to or death of a crew member or passenger, damage to or loss of a vessel, or a safetyrelated incident such as an act of piracy or terrorism could delay or halt cargo transport; nullify transport agreements or render them uncollectible; result in administrative fines, lawsuits, penalties, or trade restrictions; prompt higher insurance premiums; or cause damage to the group's reputation and relationships with customers.
 The materialization of such risks or the inability to cover them with insurance could impact the operating performance and financial condition of the NYK Group.

 Changes in the overall shipping and freight markets